Phantom of the Opera in Broadway NYC: everything you need to know about the musical

 If you follow these recommendations, the minimum price you can pay is €50 and the highest price is around €500 if you travel to New York at Christmas, but that's in the most exclusive area of the theater.

-Christmas is a special time in New York, and winter is the perfect excuse to escape the cold and enjoy a good musical in the warmth of the theater.
-Here are the best tours to see the Christmas lights after The Phantom of the Opera.
+Christmas is a special time in New York, and winter is the perfect excuse to shelter from the cold and enjoy a good musical in the warmth of the theater.
+Here are the best tours to see the Christmas lights after leaving The Phantom of the Opera.

-Avoid the queues at Broadway, one of the busiest theaters in the world
+Avoid the queues on Broadway, one of the busiest theaters in the world

-Another reason why I recommend buying your tickets online is to avoid waiting (and despairing) in the hellish queues in New York, especially in winter when temperatures drop to 2ºC.
-That way, you can just enjoy the fantastic duet from your seat, which you will have got at the best price and with better visibility than if you had bought it at the last minute at the box office.
+Another reason why I recommend buying your ticket online is so you don't have to wait (and despair) in New York's hellish queues, especially in winter when temperatures drop to 2 degrees Celsius.
+That way, you can just enjoy the fantastic duet from your seat, which you will have gotten at the best price and with better visibility than if you had bought it at the last minute at the box office.

-The rule for saving money is very simple: the earlier you buy, the less you pay for your tickets and the better the seats you get.
+The rule for saving money is very simple: the earlier you buy, the less you'll pay for your tickets and the better the view you'll have.
 It's pure mathematics.
-If you know in advance that you are going to travel to New York, it is best to buy your tickets two or three months in advance to get the best price.
-The 1:00 p.m. performances are much cheaper than the evening ones.
+If you know in advance that you're going to New York, it's best to buy your tickets two or three months in advance to get the best price.
+The 1 p.m. performances are much cheaper than the evening ones.

-In this case, an excellent website for buying tickets is Hellotickets because you can see the stage virtually, pay in euros, and read the information in Spanish, which will make your life easier if you're not fluent in Shakespeare's language.
+In this case, an excellent website for purchasing tickets is Hellotickets because you can see the stage virtually, pay in euros, and read the information in Spanish, which will make your life easier if you are not fluent in the language of Shakespeare.

 Here are the two types of seats available, from the most economical to the most exclusive: